-Symptoms of polymyalgia rheumatica can greatly affect a person's ability to perform everyday activities.
-The pain and stiffness may contribute to difficulties with the following tasks:
+Symptoms of polymyalgia rheumatica can greatly affect your ability to perform everyday activities.
+The pain and stiffness may contribute to difficulties with tasks such as the following:

 - Getting out of bed, standing up from a chair or getting out of a car